-A good place to start is at the municipal level, such as school board, parks and recreation board, and municipal council.
+A good place to start is at the municipal level, such as the school board, parks and recreation board, and municipal council.

 Elections are held every four years in B.C.
 In other provinces and territories, it may be different, but the process of engagement is similar.

-The most important thing is to get to know your community, and get known in your community.
+The most important thing is to get to know your community and get known in your community.
 How?

 - Attend council and school district meetings.
 Introduce yourself to councillors and school board members.
 Express your interest in getting involved and helping.
 Don't worry.
 Politicians are always looking to meet new people for ideas and support, and running mates (!).
 They will be happy to talk to you.